Set an environment variable. The supplied names are marked for automatic export to the environment of subsequently executed commands.

 Syntax export [-fn] [name[=word]] ...

-export -p Key -f The names refer to functions. word The value of the variable is set to word. -n Remove the export property from each name. -p Print a list of all the names exported in this shell.
-This is also the default action if no name is given
+export -p Key -f The names refer to functions. otherwise the names refer to shell variables. word The value of the variable is set to word. -n No longer mark each name for export. -p Print a list of all the names exported in this shell.
+This is also the default action if no name is given.

-export returns an exit status of 0 unless an invalid option is encountered, one of the names is not a valid shell variable name, or -f is supplied with a name that is not a function.
+The return status is zero unless an invalid option is supplied, one of the names is not a valid shell variable name, or '-f' is supplied with a name that is not a shell function.

 "Power tends to corrupt, absolute power corrupts absolutely" ~ Lord Acton